 The best vintages of Chateau La Cabanne are: 2022, 2021, 2020, 2019, 2018, 2017, 2016, 2015, 2014, 2012, 2010, 2009, 2006, 2005, 2001, and 2000.

 However, with the strong 2015 La Cabanne, it clearly looks like they are on the right track at the estate, as their 2015 vintage is clearly the start of a great run of vintages at Chateau La Cabanne continuing through today.

 When to Drink Chateau La Cabanne, Anticipated Maturity, Decanting Time

 Chateau La Cabanne can be enjoyed on the young side with 1 hour to 90 minutes of decanting.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.

-The wine is usually better with 4-7 years of bottle age.
-Of course that can vary slightly, depending on the vintage character.
-In the best years, the wine will best between 5 and 15 years of age after the vintage.
+The wine is usually better after 4-7 years of bottle age.
+Of course, that can vary slightly, depending on the vintage character.
+In the best years, the wine will be best, between 5 and 15 years of age after the vintage.

 Serving Chateau La Cabanne with Wine, Food, Pairing Tips

 Chateau La Cabanne is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.

 Chateau La Cabanne is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted braised, and grilled dishes.
 Chateau La Cabanne is also good with Asian dishes, and hearty fish courses like tuna, mushrooms, and pasta.